-Is Kawhi Leonard Playing Tonight?
-Clippers vs. Pelicans Injury Report
+Is Kawhi Leonard playing tonight?
+Clippers vs. Pelicans injury report

 - Josh Oduro (G League – Two Way): Out

-The New Orleans Pelicans defeated the Dallas Mavericks, 129-111, in their last game on Monday night.
-Wednesday night's game represents the third of four matchups between the LA Clippers and New Orleans Pelicans.
+The New Orleans Pelicans defeated the Clippers, 124-109, in their last game on Wednesday night.
+Thursday's game between the Clippers and Pelicans is the fourth and final contest between the two teams this season.